Tazovsky/shiny-async-demo/README.md

 # Description

-This is simple app created to demonstrate how to execute some code in parallel process.
+This is simple app created to demonstrate how to execute some code in parallel (asynchronous) process.
 In this case I achieved this by creating cluster and executing code in separate process on this cluster using `future` package.

 # Why?